nurulhudaapon/nurulhudaapon/README.md

-Hi, I'm Nurul Huda, a Staff Engineer with a background in Computer Science & Engineering.
+Hi, I’m Nurul Huda, a Staff Engineer with a background in Computer Science & Engineering.

-- 🚀 Focused on growing as an engineering lead and continually enhancing my skills.
+- 🧭 Focused on growing as an engineering leader and continuously improving my hard skills
-- 💡 Passionate about building reliable, scalable software.
+- ⚙️ Passionate about building reliable and scalable software
-- 📱 Currently working on building the best SMS marketing and abandoned cart recovery tool.
+- 🧑🏻‍💻 Building SMS marketing platform at @voyagemobile